-This Summary Annual Report and the full Annual Report were authorised for issue on 28 September 2017 by the Corporate Services Manager, Chief Executive Officer and Mayor of the Council.
-The Council's full Annual Report has been audited by Audit New Zealand and an unmodified opinion was issued on 28 September 2017.
+This Summary Annual Report and the full Annual Report were authorised for issue on insert date by the Corporate Services Manager, Chief Executive Officer and Mayor of the Council.
+The Council's full Annual Report has been audited by Audit New Zealand and an unmodified opinion was issued on insert date.
 This Summary report cannot be expected to provide as complete an understanding (of the financial and service performance, financial position and cashflows of the Council) as provided by the full Annual Report.
 The financial statements are presented in New Zealand dollars and all values are rounded to the nearest thousand dollars (\$'000).